4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 | `WEB SET HOME PAGE`           |                                                            | Puede ser diferente para cada proceso web |
 | Caja de diálogo de parámetros | Página Configuración/Página de bienvenida por defecto      |                                           |

-Designate a default home page for the web server.
+Designa una página de inicio por defecto para el servidor web.
 Esta página puede ser estática o [semi-dynamic].

 By default, when the web server is launched for the first time, 4D creates a home page named "index.html" and puts it in the HTML root folder.
 If you do not modify this configuration, any browser connecting to the web server will obtain the following page: